nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
-The given details is insufficient.
+* 1a.
+Compulsory fields (name, phone, email, address) are not given.

-    * 2a1.
+    * 1a1.
 HMHero shows an error message.

+      Use case resumes at step 1.

+* 1b.
+If a duplicate applicant already exists in HMHero.
+    * 1b1.
+HMHero shows an error message.

-      Use case ends.
+      Use case resumes at step 1.

 **Use case: Delete an applicant**

 **MSS**

-1. User requests to list applicants
+1. User requests to list all applicants
 2. HMHero shows a list of applicants
-3. User requests to delete a specific applicant in the list
+3. User enters the command to delete a specific applicant in the list
 4. HMHero deletes the applicant

     Use case ends.